hughjonesd/GSV-comment/README.md

 curve(updated)
 ```

-The file `GSV-heads.R` contains functions to estimate the distribution of *lies told* in a sample,
+`GSV-heads.R` contains functions to estimate the distribution of *lies told* in a sample,
 using GSV's methods.

-The file `bayesian-heads.R` contains some obsolete code.
+`bayesian-heads.R` contains some obsolete code.

+`GSV-sims.csv` contains input for the GSV Java program. `GSV-comment-brief.Rmd` will automatically
+create this, but you can use it if you want to skip that step.